hanabi/hanabi.github.io/README.md

 ### The Negative Self-Chop Move

 * If a card has negative 1, 2, 3, and 4 on it, then it is explicitly known to be a 5, while not directly clued.
-* In this situation, it would be pointless for the team to waste a clue on it to save it.
+* In this situation, it would be a waste of a clue for the team to clue it directly.
 * Thus, the player should self-chop move the card.

 ### The Speed-up Clue